Your new flex: a flexible site search

 Or like these:

-You will just have to specify the login form parameters under Crawler Settings > Advanced Settings: URL, XPath, and the name-value pairs for the username/password inputs.
+You will just have to specify the login from parameters under Data Sources > Website Crawling > Advanced Settings: URL, XPath, and the name-value pairs for the username/password inputs.
 Let us know if you need any help.

 Popular and in-demand